 Padel is often described as a mix between tennis and squash.
-While it shares common roots with its “big brother” tennis, such as the yellow ball or the central net, it radically diverges as soon as you step onto the court.
-Many tennis players think they’ll master padel in a few minutes, only to encounter the complexity of the glass walls and the game’s tactics.
+While it shares common roots with its “big brother” tennis, such as the yellow ball or the central net, it radically differs once you step onto the court.
+Many tennis players think they will master padel in a few minutes, before encountering the complexity of the glass walls and the game’s tactics.

 Whether you’re a tennis purist or a curious beginner, understanding these nuances is fundamental to avoiding technical errors.